Return to > Information security and privacy

 The 2008 OECD Recommendation on the Protection of Critical Information Infrastructures (CIIP) provides a shared understanding of the concept of CIIP and policy recommendations at domestic and international level [More].

 Malware and botnets pose a serious threat to the Internet economy and to national security.
 The OECD has analysed this phenomenon as well as policies to address it, including the role of Internet Service Providers (ISPs) [More].

-This work is carried out by the OECD Working Party for Information Security and Privacy (WPISP) for the Committee for Information, Computer and Communications Policy (ICCP).
+This work is carried out by the OECD Working Party for Security and Privacy in the Digital Economy (SPDE) for the Committee for Digital Economy Policy (CDEP).